Bertonc98/CPLEX_MIP_opt_models/README.md

 - 3: very aggressive generation (onlt for CPXPARAM_MIP_Cuts_LocalImplied, CPXPARAM_MIP_Cuts_Cliques, CPXPARAM_MIP_Cuts_Covers, CPXPARAM_MIP_Cuts_Disjunctive, CPXPARAM_MIP_Cuts_LiftProj)

 ## 28/11/2022 update
-Created new fodler to save basic_model lp for each different instance The model will be exported with the instance number, d and k parameters in the name The whole results of the runs are saved into a "results.txt" in the same folder A file "gap_search.py" has been added in order to extract the informations about the
+Created new folder to save basic_model lp for each different instance The model will be exported with the instance number, d and k parameters in the name The whole results of the runs are saved into a "results.txt" in the same folder A file "gap_search.py" has been added in order to extract the informations about the